henrik42/spring-break/README.md

 	lein run spring-config-use-proxy-factory-bean.xml some_bean my_interceptor

-Spring has a lot more ways of applying code/beans to other code/beans - see the Spring documentation for details.
+Spring has a lot more ways of specifying how to apply some code/beans to some other code/beans (e.g. by type, annotation, regular expressions, etc) --- see the Spring AOP documentation for details.

 **TODO: to be continued**